 Statement of Research

-Dr. Homer is an Associate Professor of Educational Psychology in the Learning, Development and Instruction subprogram.
+Dr. Homer is a Professor of Educational Psychology in the Learning, Development and Instruction subprogram.
 He is the director of the Child Interactive Learning and Development (CHILD) Lab at the Graduate Center.
-He is also training director for the Interdisciplinary Postdoctoral Research Training program at the Graduate Center(IPoRT).
-His research examines how children acquire and use “cultural tools” to store and transmit knowledge (e.g., language, literacy, and information technologies), and how these tools transform developmental and learning processes.
-Of particular interest is how development and learning affect the ways in which mental representations are formed.
+His research examines how children acquire and use “cultural tools” to store and transmit knowledge (e.g., language, literacy, and digital technologies), and how these tools transform developmental and learning processes.
 Dr. Homer has a number of currently active lines of research that are briefly outlined below.
+(A current list of publications can be found here: Google Scholar Profile.

 Videogames for Learning

-A second area of research is on the development and use of videogames for learning.
-In this new line of work, Dr. Homer and his collaborators have been investigating how different design patterns in games affect student learning and motivation.
+One area of research is on the development and use of videogames for learning.
+In this work, Dr. Homer and his collaborators have been investigating how different design patterns in games affect student learning and motivation.
 They have also been researching ways of embedding assessment into educational games to provide to students and educators.
-This work is primarily conducted as part of the Games for Learning Institute, an interdisciplinary, cross-university research institute funded by Microsoft Research.
+This work is primarily conducted as part of the Games for Learning Institute, an interdisciplinary, cross-university research institute, in collaboration with colleagues from the CREATE lab at NYU.
+Ongoing research with Dr. Jan Plass (NYY) and Rich Mayer (UCSB) this is supported by a grant from the Institute for Educational Sciences, is examining the use of focused computer games to support the development of executive functions in adolescents.

 Multimedia Learning Environments